Bouhm/stardew-valley-mods/NPCMapLocations/README.md

 ### Video tutorial

-[Here is a quick video guide on the process.](https://streamable.com/xzfnc).
+[Here is a short video guide on the process](https://streamable.com/xzfnc).
 In this example I am creating a map for Grandpa's Grove farm by Jessebot.

 ### Seasonal maps